-Prior to July 1, 2016, the Company believes it did not have a consistent payment history to accrue a significant portion of its Afirma tests at the time of delivery and, as noted above, recognized revenue on a cash basis for such tests.
-The Company has been analyzing the amounts received for tests performed since commercialization and during the quarter ended September 30, 2016, concluded there was sufficient information to support a reasonable estimate of the amount of revenue to accrue upon test delivery for a number of payers that had been previously recognized on a cash basis.
-The Company considered factors such as coverage from payers, whether there is a reimbursement contract between the payer and the Company, the percentage of tests delivered for which payment is received, timeliness of payment, payment as a percentage of agreed upon rate, amount paid per test and any current developments or changes that could impact reimbursement to make an estimate of the amount to accrue upon test delivery in accordance with ASC 954.
-As a result, the Company recognized \$3.5 million of incremental revenue during the quarter ended September 30, 2016 upon test delivery that previously would not have been recognized until notification of payment or cash was received.
-Tests performed prior to July 1, 2016 that did not meet the Company's accrual criteria at the time of delivery will continue to be recognized as revenue on a cash basis.
-However, the Company expects the amount of revenue to be recognized on a cash basis for Afirma to decline in future periods since going forward relatively fewer tests will be performed for which a reasonable estimate of revenue to accrue will not have been made at the time of delivery.
+Prior to July 1, 2016, the Company accrued less than 50% of the billed GEC test volume per fiscal period.
+The Company believed it did not have a consistent enough payment history to accrue the remaining GEC tests delivered to customers and, as noted above, recognized revenue on the cash basis for such tests.
+The Company has been analyzing the amounts received for tests performed since commercialization, and during the quarter ended September 30, 2016, sufficient information developed to support a reasonable estimate of the amount of revenue to accrue upon test delivery for a number of payers that had been previously recognized on the cash basis.
+As a result, starting in the quarter ended September 30, 2016, the Company began accruing substantially all of its billed GEC test volume.
+In determining the amount to accrue for a particular test, the Company considered factors such as payer coverage, whether there is a reimbursement contract between the payer and the Company, timeliness of payment, payment as a percentage of agreed upon rate (if applicable), amount paid per test and any current developments or changes that could impact reimbursement.
+As a result, the Company recognized \$3.5 million of incremental revenue during the quarter ended September 30, 2016 upon test delivery that previously would not have been recognized until cash was received.
+Tests performed prior to July 1, 2016 that did not meet the Company's accrual criteria at the time of delivery will continue to be recognized as revenue on the cash basis.